Whatsapp Icon

 Need for Repeat Testing

 The requirement for repeat testing poses both logistical and financial challenges.
-Repeat biopsies, especially from solid tumors, can be invasive and uncomfortable for patients.
-Here, liquid biopsies offer a less invasive alternative by allowing the detection of circulating tumor DNA (ctDNA) in a simple blood sample.
-Moreover, considering the cost implications of repeated testing, there is a need for health care systems to develop supportive policies that ensure patients have access to these essential diagnostics without undue financial burden.
+Repeat biopsies, especially from solid tumours, can be invasive and uncomfortable for patients.
+Here, liquid biopsies offer a less invasive alternative by allowing the detection of circulating tumour DNA (ctDNA) in a simple blood sample.
+Moreover, considering the cost implications of repeated testing, there is a need for healthcare systems to develop supportive policies that ensure patients have access to these essential diagnostics without undue financial burden.

 Despite these challenges, the benefits of EGFR mutation testing in guiding targeted therapy and improving patient outcomes cannot be overstated.
 With ongoing advancements in technology and testing methods, we can anticipate improvements in the accuracy, accessibility, and affordability of these tests, making personalized cancer care a more attainable reality for patients worldwide.